smczk/kajilog/README.md

 # kajilog

-Kajirogu is a tool to record my housework for continuing motivation.
+Kajilog is a tool to record my housework for continuing motivation.